-The Boston Review was founded in 1975 as the New Boston Review by Juan Alonso, Richard Burgin, and Anita Silvey.
-According to their about page “Boston Review is a political and literary forum—a public space for discussion of ideas and culture.
+The Boston Review was founded in 1975 as New Boston Review by Juan Alonso, Richard Burgin, and Anita Silvey.
+According to their about page, “Boston Review is a political and literary forum—a public space for discussion of ideas and culture.
 Independent and nonprofit, animated by hope and committed to equality, we believe in the power of collective reasoning and imagination to create a more just world.”
 You can view their masthead here.
 The Boston Review has also won several awards.

 Funded by / Ownership